Marriage and Couples Counseling

 – Increase passion in the relationship,

 – Reignite your sex life, more intimate understanding of each other,

 What Makes Ben the “5 Star Therapist” in Minnesota?

-I am one of the few therapists in the Minneapolis area with a specialized marriage therapy license (LMFT).
-I am also one of few to be trained in the following major evidence-based marriage counseling methods:
+All of our therapists in the Minneapolis area have a specialized marriage therapy license (LMFT).
+We also have therapists trained in the following major evidence-based marriage counseling methods:

 – Emotionally Focused Couples Therapy